 High-level functions

+For these tests, labels complying with Bidi Rule (RFC5893) should be evaluated when relevant.

 H-DNS: Domain name - syntactic check

 Perform a syntactic check on a domain name.
 Determine whether the name appears to be correctly formed.
 If any part of the name already appears to be in ASCII form (an A-label), verify it can be converted to Unicode.